History of the Philadelphia Phillies: Origins

 The Philadelphia Phillies were organized and founded on November 1, 1882, as the Philadelphia Ball Club Limited and capitalized with $15,000 by a group led by sporting goods manufacturer Al Reach (a pioneering professional baseball player) and attorney John Rogers.
 The purpose of the organization was "for the playing of base ball ... in the City of Philadelphia."

-In 1883, Reach and Rogers won an expansion National League franchise for Philadelphia, one of what are now known as the "Classic Eight" of the National League.
-They were awarded a spot in the league to replace the Worcester Brown Stockings, a franchise that had folded in 1882.
-The new team was nicknamed the "Quakers", and immediately compiled a .173 winning percentage, which is still the worst in franchise history.

-The Philadelphia Phillies as well as many sources claim that Reach and Rogers bought the Brown Stockings and moved them to Philadelphia; contemporary references document this is not the case, and no players from Worcester came to the 1883 Phillies.
+Reach and Rogers took the place in the League vacated by the Worcester Worcesters, a franchise that had folded in 1882.
+Some sources, including the Phillies themselves, have claimed that Reach and Rogers bought the Worcester club and moved them to Philadelphia.
+However, contemporary references document that there is no direct link between the two teams.
+Most notably, no players from the 1882 Worcesters came to the 1883 Phillies.

+The Eastern Championship Association Philadelphia Phillies had played exhibition and league games in 1881 and 1882 and held its games at Recreation Park, and its owners included those who would own the National League Phillies.
+When the National League rights to Philadelphia were acquired late in 1882, and with the Philadelphia Athletics still operating, the new team assumed the Phillies nickname.

 The Phillies played their first game on April 2, 1883, when they defeated the amateur Manayunk Ashlands by the score of 11–0 at Recreation Park.

-The Eastern Championship Association Philadelphia Phillies had played exhibition and league games in 1881 and 1882, held its games at Recreation Park, and its owners included those would own the National League Phillies.
-When the National League rights to Philadelphia were acquired late in 1882, and with the Philadelphia Athletics still operating, the new team assumed the Phillies nickname.

-The Philadelphia Inquirer referred to the team as the "Phillies" in the paper's April 3, 1883 coverage of the team's first exhibition game.
-The press often referred to the team as the "Quakers" and used it interchangeably with "Phillies" through the 1890s.
-This name is one of the longest continually used nicknames in professional sports by a team in the same city.
+The Philadelphia Inquirer referred to the team as the Phillies from the first game.

 In 1884, Harry Wright, the former manager of baseball's first openly professional team, the Cincinnati Red Stockings, was recruited as manager in hopes of reversing the team's fortunes.
 Wright brought immediate credibility to the franchise.
 His death in 1895 would be mourned by the Phillies and its supporters.

 In 1887, they began play at 15th Street and Huntingdon Avenue at the Philadelphia Ball Park, which after 1923 came to be known as Baker Bowl.
 The team was competitive in the 1890s.
 The standout players of the franchise in the era were Billy Hamilton, Sam Thompson, and Ed Delahanty, who in 1896 set the major-league record (since tied by several others) with 4 home runs in a single game.

 Due to growing disagreements about the direction of the team and the National League, Reach sold his interest to Rogers in 1899.